stadium-software/button-label-link-icons/README.md

 1. Drag the Global Script called "Icons" into the Page.Load event handler
 2. Leave the input parameter blank (this parameter is only used by other scripts)

+## Page Setup

-3. Drag a *Label*, *Button*, *Link* or *Container* control into the page
+1. Drag a *Label*, *Button*, *Link* or *Container* control into the page
-4. Add the class 'stadium-icon' to the control classes property
+2. Add the class 'stadium-icon' to the control classes property
-5. Find a symbol you wish to display: see [finding and icon](https://github.com/stadium-software/icons?tab=readme-ov-file#finding-an-icon)
+3. Find a symbol you wish to display: see [finding and icon](https://github.com/stadium-software/icons?tab=readme-ov-file#finding-an-icon)
-6. Paste the name of the symbol into the control classes property (e.g. 'material-symbols:wifi-sharp' or 'material-symbols:undo')
+4. Paste the name of the symbol into the control classes property (e.g. 'material-symbols:wifi-sharp' or 'material-symbols:undo')

 ![](images/icon-symbol.png)